rust-lang/google-summer-of-code/README.md

 If you would like to discuss projects ideas or anything related to the Rust Project's involvement in GSoC 2024, you can do so on the [`#gsoc`](https://rust-lang.zulipchat.com/#narrow/stream/421156-gsoc) Zulip stream.

+As a reminder, the individual project sizes have the following expected amounts of hours:
+- Small: 90 hours
+- Medium: 175 hours
+- Large: 350 hours

 ## Index
 - **Rust Compiler**
     - [Fast(er) register allocator for Cranelift](#Faster-register-allocator-for-Cranelift)